contentful/forma-36/MIGRATION.md

 </Select>
 ```

-We also had some API changes on the select, check the props that had changes:
+We also introduced some API changes for the select, check the props that had changes:

 - `width` was removed;
 - `required` was renamed to `isRequired`;